jslatky/JS_repo/README.md

 JS_repo
 =======
-My name is Jacqueline Slatky and this is my first repo.
+My name is Jacqueline Slatky and this is my first repo on GitHub.